chriswhong/mapbox-gl-globe-minimap/README.md

 ### When using a CDN:

-Add the script tag to your HTML file:
+Add the script tag to your HTML file after importing Mapbox GL JS:
 ```
 <script src="https://cdn.jsdelivr.net/npm/mapbox-gl-globe-minimap@1.1.1/dist/bundle.js
 "></script>